Thierry Doubai

-Moussé Doubai Tapé or Thierry Doubai (born 1 July 1988 in Adjamé) is an Ivorian footballer who plays for Ivorian club AFAD.
+Moussé Doubai Tapé or Thierry Doubai (born 1 July 1988 in Adjamé) is an Ivorian footballer who plays as a midfielder for Ivorian club AFAD.

+Early life

+Doubai was born 1 July 1988, in Adjamé.

+He is the older brother of the professional footballer Kouadio Pascal Doubaï, who also played for Young Boys.
+Kouadio Doubaï got 30 Swiss Super League games between 2010 and 2013.

 Career

 Young Boys

 On 22 August 2007, BSC Young Boys signed Doubai from AS Athletic D'Adjame.
 In 2008, the 21-year-old Doubai was injured and has been left out for several months.
 In mid 2009, he returned in training and is very close to his comeback at the first team in Bern.
 He spent a four-year spell playing 77 matches for Young Boys with two goals.

 Udinese

 On 2 July 2011, Doubai agreed to a five-year contract with Serie A club Udinese.

 Sochaux

 Six months after signing with Udinese, on 17 January 2012, he joined French club FC Sochaux-Montbéliard on loan until the end of the season.
 Following the season, Sochaux took up the option to make the loan move permanent, signing Doubai to a four-year contract.